-Therefore, the goal of 1:1:1 resuscitation should be 6 units pRBCs: 6 units FFP: 1 unit/pack apheresis platelets).
-This goal should be discussed at appropriate intervals between members of the trauma team and blood bank and efforts made to develop a massive transfusion protocol (see Appendix A).
+Therefore, the goal of 1:1:1 resuscitation should be 6 units PRBCs: 6 units FFP: 1 unit/pack apheresis platelets).
+This goal should be discussed at appropriate intervals between members of the trauma team and blood bank with efforts made to develop a massive transfusion procedure (see Appendix A).

-1) Packed red blood cells (PRBCs): There is evidence that as PRBCs are stored, that there is development of a "storage lesion" that may have deleterious effects.
+Packed red blood cells (PRBCs): There is evidence that as PRBCs are stored, that there is development of a "storage lesion" that may have deleterious effects.
 These effects are potentially more significant in patients requiring MT.
 For MT patients the policy of "Last in/First Out" (LIFO) will be applied for all PRBCs provided to the surgical/ICU team.
-The CENTCOM Blood Bank staff, in conjunction with in-theater personnel and the USAF, has developed an extensive logistical process that helps ensure that major Level III facilities within the theater are adequately supported with the newest and freshest pRBCs (see appendix B).
-Frozen and deglycerolized RBCs are available at several facilities within the CENTCOM AOR.
+The USCENTCOM (U.S. Central Command) Blood Bank staff, in conjunction with in-theater personnel and the USAF, has developed an extensive logistical process that helps ensure that major Level III facilities within the theater are adequately supported with the newest and freshest pRBCs (see appendix B).
+Frozen and deglycerolized RBCs are available at several facilities within the USCENTCOM area of responsibility (AOR).
 Use of these products is somewhat limited due to the time necessary for preparation (90 min-2 hours).
-Current experience with this product in the setting of massive transfusion is limited; therefore, this product should not be utilized in this setting unless other blood supplies are limited.
-Further information on this product is available in the CENTCOM JTTS CPG entitled "Frozen and Deglycerolized Red Blood Cells, Nov 2008".
+Further information on this product is available in the USCENTCOM JTTS CPG entitled "Frozen and Deglycerolized Red Blood Cells".